2015 Summer Student Volunteer Program

-One of our students was awarded second place at the 2013 NWA conference.
+Several of our past students have placed highly at the NWA conference.

-Students will have opportunities to become familiar with NWS Policies and Procedures, Operational Software and Computer Systems, and Hydrological/Meteorological Products.
+Students will have opportunities to become familiar with NWS Operations, Policies and Procedures, Software and Computer Systems, and Hydrological/Meteorological Products.

 This is a volunteer program; students will not be paid for their time at the office.
 However, it may be possible for the student to earn class credit.
 This can be determined by the school’s advisor or department head.
 Students will most likely spend two to three days a week in the forecast office from late-May through early August.